8,700 Studies Reviewed. 87.0% Found Biological Effects. The Evidence is Clear.

 @article{abstract_wireless_internet_wi_fi_electromagnetic_waves_245_ghz_have_widespread_usage_almost_everywhere_especially_in_our_homes_ce4845,

-title = {Abstract Wireless internet (Wi-Fi) electromagnetic waves (2.45 GHz) have widespread usage almost everywhere, especially in our homes},
+author = {Abstract Wireless internet (Wi-Fi) electromagnetic waves (2.45 GHz) have widespread usage almost everywhere and especially in our homes},

 year = {2017},